Pg96/IoT-2021-Individual-Assigments/README.md

 Therefore, the *sensing* activity is **periodic**, but the *actuator's activation* is **event-driven**.

 ### 1.2.
 What data are collected and by which sensors?
-The ambient light intensity and the ambient temperature are measured in parallel (i.e. on two separate threads) at the same time every **30 minutes** to detect variations.
+The **ambient light intensity** and the **ambient temperature** are measured in parallel (i.e. on two separate threads) at the same time every **30 minutes** to detect variations.
 - The **photocell**  is a light-controlled variable resistor (i.e. an analog sensor).
 When the photocell is struck by light it drastically decreases its resistance until it reaches 500Ohm.
 In the absence of ambient light, the resistance of the photocell will become so high as 50KOhm which practically is non-conductive.
 **RIOT OS**'s *ADC driver interface* is used to sample the light intensity, which is then mapped into the  **lux** **range 10..100**.
 As **photocells** are very **inaccurate**, they are mainly used for light-sentsitive applications like "is it light or dark", which makes them good for this application.
-To avoid potential reading errors that may be due to any factor (e.g. photocell sensor temporarily [partially] covered, incorrect readings, etc.), the  light intensity is measured **once every 1 minute for 5 times**, and an arithmetic average is taken as the reading value.
+To avoid potential reading errors that may be due to several kinds of factors (e.g. the sensor is temporarily [partially] covered, a sudden beam of light hits the sensor, etc.), the  light intensity is measured **once every 1 minute for 5 times**, and an **arithmetic average** is returned as the sensed value.
 - The **DHT11** is a ultra low cost, basic and **slow** digital sensor for measuring ambient temperature and humidity*.
 The temperature is measured by a *thermistor* that changes its resistance with temperature, therefore the generated signal is an analog one.
 The analog signal is converted into a digital one thanks to a very basic chip contained in the sensor.
-This sensor is good for 0-50**°C** **temperature readings** with a **±2°C** **accuracy**, which makes it suitable for the developed application.
+This sensor is good for **0-50°C** **temperature readings** with a **±2°C** **accuracy**, which makes it suitable for the developed application.
 Differently from the *light intensity*, the temperature is **measured only once** (within the 30-minute interval) as it is less subject to variations and because the sensor is definitely more accurate than the **photocell**.

 The **collective intelligence** that is supposed to emerge from the readings regards the overall usage of artificial lights and heating/cooling systems, which will be used in order to detect power wastefulness.